-- A [module].properties | file named after the module name.
+- A [module].properties file named after the module name.
 These properties will be injected in the execution context prefixed by the module name.
 Some properties might be needed for the configuration of some modules.
 Please refer to the modules documentation for more information. - A bsp.xml file which provides additional information about the BSP implementation of Low Level APIs.

-This file must start with the node

-<nativeName="A_LLAPI_NAME" nativeImplementation name="AN_IMPLEMENTATION_NAME"/> where:
+This file must start with the node <bsp> .
+It can contain several lines like this one: <nativeName="A_LLAPI_NAME" nativeImplementation name="AN_IMPLEMENTATION_NAME"/> where: